 At each tournament, your debaters will need to know whom they are debating and in what room the debate will be held.
-These handouts are referred to as pairings.
-They will be posted in central locations and handed out before each round.
+These are referred to as pairings.
+They will be posted in central locations or provided digitally.
 Be sure to check the side (affirmative or negative) your teams will be upholding and in which room they will be debating.
 Please remember teams must be prompt.
 Most tournament hosts will only wait approximately 15 minutes before the tournament director assigns a loss to the non-showing team.